Chevindu/tegola-docs/docs_sample/growing-with-tegola.md

 ## Sooner The Better

 Finally the day you create your profile matters in Tegola.lk.
 In our continuously developing search results algorithm depends on tons of factors.
 The age of your profile is one of them.
 So make sure you create your profile as soon as possible.
-Bhalagiri will not be your friend in Tegola :)
+Bhalagiri will not be your friend in Tegola :slightly_smiling_face:

 That's it.
 We wish you all the best for your business career with Tegola.lk